Vonage-Community/video-api-web-samples/Live-Broadcast/README.md

 ### Starting a broadcast

 From the host view, press the `Start Broadcast` button.
-You can configure different parametes for the broadcast (HLS Low Latency, DVR )
+You can configure different parametes for the broadcast (HLS Low Latency, DVR, and RTMP Settings)

 - Note: DVR functionality and Low Latency are incompatible